rflcrz/Dot52/README.md

-Dot52 is a OsiriX ROI plugin.
+EllipsoidVolume is a OsiriX ROI plugin.

 The aim of this small plugin is to speedup the radiologist routine when measuring organs like uterus, prostate, bladder etc, automaticaly calculating it's volume.